QuickBooks Blog

 • Tax rates: The current federal payroll tax rate is 15.3%, which includes both the employer and employee’s contributions.
 The federal income tax rate ranges from 10% to 37%.

-• Tax levies: Payroll tax is a tax the government levies on employers and employees.
-While income tax is levied on individuals’ salaries, wages, and other incomes.
+• Tax levies: The government levies payroll tax on employers and employees, while income tax is levied on individuals’ salaries, wages, and other incomes.

 • Usage: Payroll taxes generally fund three specific programs: Social Security, Medicare, and unemployment benefits.
 Income taxes fund a wider array of public services and expenditures.